 NFC chip options

 So now you know how much memory you might need, working out which chip you need is simply a case of selecting one with enough usable memory for your data.
-In general, our preferred option, the NTAG213 chip is the perfect choice.
+In general, our preferred options are the NTAG210 or the NTAG213.
+Good performance, good supply and a good price point.

 Using NFC and vCards